 All programming is scheduled to begin at 9:30 a.m.
 (10:00 a.m. for late schools).
-All schools should plan to eat lunch on the premises; however, if your school would like to opt out of having lunch at Boerner, the school must notify the Learning Journeys planning assistant in the email confirming the assigned Learning Journey date.
+All schools should plan to eat lunch on the premises.
 Buses are scheduled for departure from Boerner at 12:00 p.m.
 (12:30 p.m. for late schools).
 Note: Plan accordingly for an approximately 30-minute bus ride.

 Cost to Schools

 This Learning Journey is provided free to all MPS first grade students.
 Student admission costs and programming as well as teacher and chaperone admissions will be paid by MPS Central Services.
 Transportation will be paid for and arranged on the schools' behalf by MPS Central Services.
-Transportation details will be emailed to teachers and principals.
+Transportation details will be sent to teachers and principals via Smartsheet.
 Schools cannot charge students for busing.

 Transportation will be arranged and paid for by MPS Central Services on the schools' behalf.
-Transportation details will be emailed to teachers and principals.
+Transportation details will be sent to teachers and principals via Smartsheet.
 Schools cannot charge students for busing.
 Questions regarding transportation or requests for special accommodations, such as wheelchair or walker needs, should be directed to Mary Grant, CAO planning assistant, at email@example.com.